Save up to $1,322 on our trips! Limited spots. Book Now.

 Discover Hungarian cuisine

 Hungarian cuisine has undergone a renaissance in recent years and Budapest is currently home to some of the best chefs in Eastern Europe.
 The Hungarian capital can thus offer visitors a novel culinary experience, which is innovative but draws on its very own cultural tradition that is unfamiliar to most travelers.
-It’s no secret that the city’s best restaurants are in Pest: three of its four Michelin-starred establishments are on the eastern side of the Danube, as well as countless less famous but delicious eateries.
+It’s no secret that the city’s best restaurants are in Pest: all seven of its Michelin-starred establishments are on the eastern side of the Danube, as well as countless less famous but delicious eateries.
 All in all, Pest is probably the best location to start exploring Hungarian gastronomy.

 close-ad